-There is only one deep bore at Reporoa (RP-1), which is located approximately 100m from the study area.
+There is a single deep bore at Reporoa (RP-1), located approximately 100m from the study area.
 RP-1 temperatures were measured shortly after drilling and peaked at 234 °C (975 mMD)(Healy, 1973).
-However, the well discharged for less than 6 hours and was probably diluted/cooled by drilling fluids (Simpson and Bignall, 2016).
+However, the well only discharged for 6 hours and was likely diluted/cooled by drilling fluids (Simpson and Bignall, 2016).

-The bore fluids were lower in chloride and lithium than surface waters from nearby hot springs at Opaheke (Simpson and Bignall, 2016; DSIR, 1967), which also suggests dilution.
-It follows that reservoir temperatures beneath the Reporce survey area are probably hotter than measured at RP-1.
-The peak of the TCO2 Flux histogram at Reporce is poorly formed, but an emergent peak (290-330°C, Figure 5b), and high mean TCO2 Flux ( $\mu$ =314 °C) indicates temperatures at depth may be considerably hotter than those measured in RP-1.
-Reporce has the smallest population (n=104) of all areas, which causes the histogram to be poorly developed.
+In addition, the well fluids were lower in chloride and lithium than surface waters from nearby hot springs at Opaheke (Simpson and Bignall, 2016; DSIR, 1967), which also indicates dilution.
+It follows that reservoir temperatures beneath the Reporoa survey area are probably hotter than measured at RP-1.
+The peak of the TCO2 Flux histogram at Reporoa is poorly formed, but an emergent peak (290-330°C, Figure 5b), and high mean TCO2 Flux (μ =314 °C) indicates temperatures at depth may be considerably hotter than those measured in RP-1.
+Reporoa has the smallest population (n=104) of all areas, which causes the histogram to be poorly developed.